activitypods/welcometomyplace/README.md

 yarn run dev
 ```

-Once in Moleculer REPL, you can call this command to import the formats and POD providers list (you can of course modify it):
+Once in [Moleculer REPL](https://moleculer.services/docs/0.14/moleculer-repl.html), you can use these commands to import the formats and POD providers list (you can of course modify it):

 ```bash
 call importers.formats.freshImport